antmicro/verilog-power-analysis-workflows/README.md

 make -C flow DESIGN_CONFIG=designs/asap7/ibex/config.mk route
 ```

-Finally copy the result of synthesis to relevant example directory, i.e. from `~/dev/OpenROAD-flow-scripts/flow/results/asap7/ibex/base/1_synth.v` to `example/verilog/ibex_core/ibex_core_synth.v`.
+Finally, copy the result of synthesis to the relevant example directory, i.e. from `~/dev/OpenROAD-flow-scripts/flow/results/asap7/ibex/base/1_synth.v` to `example/verilog/ibex_core/ibex_core_synth.v`.

 ## Static power analysis workflow

-### Generating SAIF file from trace
+### Generating SAIF files from trace

-From the `example` directory, run verilation and compile the model to an executable with the SAIF trace flag enabled `--trace-saif` and then run a simulation with the generated binary:
+From the `example` directory, run verilation and compile the model to an executable with the SAIF trace flag enabled (`--trace-saif`) and then run a simulation with the generated binary:

 <!-- name="generate-saif-file" -->
 ```